Hamiltonian formulation of general relativity and post-Newtonian dynamics of compact binaries: Applied regularization techniques

 \section{Applied regularization techniques}

 The most efficient source model for analytical computations of many-body dynamics in general relativity are point masses (or particles) represented through Dirac delta functions.
 If internal degrees of freedom are come into play, derivatives of the delta functions must be incorporated into the source.
 Clearly, point-particle sources in field theories introduce field singularities, which must be regularized in computations.
-Two aspects are important: (i) the differentiation of singular functions, and (ii) the integration of singular functions, either to new (usually also singular) functions or to the final Routhian/Hamiltonian.
+Two aspects are important: (i) the differentiation of singular functions (i.e.\ functions which are not infinitely differentiable), and (ii) the integration of singular functions, either to new (usually also singular) functions or to the final Routhian/Hamiltonian.
 The item (ii) relates to the integration of the field equations and the item (i) to the differentiation of their (approximate) solutions.
 On consistency reasons, differentiation and integration must commute.

 The most efficient strategy developed for computation of higher-order PN point-particle Hamiltonians relies on performing a 3-dimensional full computation in the beginning (using Riesz-implemented Hadamard regularization defined later in this section) and then correcting it by a $d$-dimensional one around the singular points, as well the local ones (UV divergences) as the one at infinity (IR divergences).
 A $d$-dimensional full computation is not needed.
 At higher than the 2PN level 3-dimensional computations with analytical Hadamard and Riesz regularizations show up ambiguities which require a more powerful treatment.
 The latter is dimensional regularization.
-The first time this strategy was successfully applied was in the 3PN dynamics of binary point particles \citep{damour1-01}; IR divergences did not appear therein, those enter from the 4PN level on only, the same as the nonlocal-in-time tail terms to which they are connected.
+The first time this strategy was successfully applied in the context of general relativity was in the 3PN dynamics of binary point particles \citep{damour1-01}; IR divergences did not appear therein, those enter from the 4PN level on only, the same as the nonlocal-in-time tail terms to which they are connected.
 At 4PN order, using different regularization methods for the treatment of IR divergences \citep{jaranowski-15}, an ambiguity parameter was left which, however, got fixed by matching to self-force calculations in the Schwarzschild metric (\citealp{letiec-12}, \citealp{bini-13}, \citealp{damour-14}).

 The regularization techniques needed to perform PN calculations up to (and including) 4PN order, are described in detail in Appendix~A of \cite{jaranowski-15}.